Jineshfrancisco/codeigniter-react-frontend/readme.rst

 *******************
 Server Requirements
 *******************
-npm 12.16.3 or newer is recommended
+npm 12.16.3 or newer
-PHP version 5.6 or newer is recommended.
+PHP version 7.2 or newer is recommended.

 It should work on 5.3.7 as well, but we strongly advise you NOT to run such old versions of PHP, because of potential security and performance